 17. Sacre Coeur

-The Basilica of Sacre Coeur de Montmartre or simply the Sacre Coeur is one of the most visited sites in Paris which is located in Montmartre – one of the most charming neighborhoods in Paris.
-In fact, this area has a rich history due to the many famous artists such as Picasso, Monet and Vincent van Gogh who used to live and work here.
+The Basilica of Sacre Coeur de Montmartre, or simply the Sacre Coeur, is one of the most visited sites in Paris.
+It is located in Montmartre, one of the most charming neighborhoods in Paris.
+In fact, this area has a rich history due to the many famous artists, such as Picasso, Monet, and Vincent van Gogh, who used to live and work here.

-The Sacre Coeur is located on the highest point in Montmartre in the 18th arrondissement and offers the most spectacular view of Paris city.
-Furthermore, the inside of the basilica is also free to visit from 0600 to 2230 everyday and the Grand Organ, stained glass and mosaic are something to admire.
+The Sacre Coeur is located on the highest point in Montmartre in the 18th arrondissement and offers the most spectacular view of Paris.
+Furthermore, the inside of the basilica is free to visit from 0600 to 2230 every day, and the Grand Organ, stained glass, and mosaic are something to admire.

-The exterior of the Sacre Coeur is constructed in the Romano-Byzantine style of architecture using travertine limestone.
-This special type of limestone excretes calcite when it comes in contact with rain water, making it always look exceptionally white.
+The exterior of the Sacre Coeur is constructed in the Romano-Byzantine style using travertine limestone.
+This special type of limestone excretes calcite when it comes in contact with rainwater, making it always look exceptionally white.

 This second-most visited structure in Paris is absolutely unmissable.
-Some of the other things to do in Montmartre include paying a visit to the Moulin Rouge – an iconic cabaret, Place du Tertre – a square dotted with artists and cafes, Place Dalida, Carrousel de Saint-Pierre and Square Marcel Bleustein Blanchet – a secret square and garden behind the Sacre Coeur.
+Some of the other things to do in Montmartre include visiting the Moulin Rouge, an iconic cabaret; Place du Tertre, a square dotted with artists and cafes; Place Dalida, Carrousel de Saint-Pierre, and Square Marcel Bleustein Blanchet, a secret square and garden behind the Sacre Coeur.

 See Related: Top 10 Churches in Paris to Visit